-Albania: Bankers Petroleum temporarily halts production22.
-June 2016. / SEE Energy News
+Albania: Bankers Petroleum temporarily halts production, SEE Energy News

 According to the announcement by Canadianbased oil company Bankers Petroleum, it has started to temporarily shut-in its production on 3 June in Albania due to business interruption at the Petrolifera Italo Albanese (PIA) Terminal port facility near Vlore.